You have rights as a victim of crime

 Watch this video for information on your rights as outlined in the Charter of Victims’ Rights.

-You also have the right to make a complaint
+You also have the right to make a complaint relating to the Charter of Victims’ Rights.

-If you feel any of these rights have not been upheld, you can make a formal complaint.
 With your permission, a friend or family member can also make this complaint on your behalf.

 VictimConnect can help you with this process.
 If you have already accessed VictimConnect, speak with your current practitioner about this.
 If you are yet to talk to anyone at VictimConnect, you can call our helpline any time.
-Alternatively, you can contact Victim Assist Queensland via their website.